 - Since RO does a serious job filtering, it’s devoid of minerals.
 Therefore, add a pinch of good quality sea salt like Celtic Salt or Pink Himalayan salt into each gallon of water.

 - For water-on-the-go, fill glass water bottles from the dispenser.
 Glass is a little less convenient than plastic, but reducing your exposure to endocrine-disrupting chemicals is worth it!
 Plus, energetically speaking, it’s the best to contain water.
 Ello is one of many companies that makes bottles with colorful silicone jackets to protect the glass.
-Also consider reusing old glass juice or kombucha bottles.
+Also, consider reusing old glass juice or kombucha bottles.
 Lead-free stainless steel is another solid option, but please do your research as many metal bottles made in China have been found to have lead in them.
 Don’t be too alarmed Klean Kanteen, Planet Box, and Kid’s Konserve are guaranteed lead free!
 Stainless steel lead-free bottles and containers are a great unbreakable option for kids to bring to/from school.
-For more information on lead in stainless steel products, check out this article.

 - When possible, avoid drinking water from plastic bottles, even the ones from so-called “safer plastics.”
-A German report in April 2009 stated that some as yet unidentified chemicals in these plastics have been shown to have the potential to interfere with estrogen and other reproductive hormones, just as the plasticizers BPA and phthalates do.
-So, as a precautionary action it may be time to reconsider how harmless “safe” plastics really are.
-Not to mention, bad for the planet!
+A 2009 report found that some as yet unidentified chemicals in these plastics have been shown to have the potential to interfere with estrogen and other reproductive hormones, just as the plasticizers BPA and phthalates do.
+So, as a precautionary action, it may be time to reconsider how harmless “safe” plastics really are.
+Not to mention, bad for the planet.

 Purified shower and bathing water

 To shower with purified water, purchase a point-of-use shower filter if you live in an apartment/rented home.
 Hire a licensed, bonded, and insured plumber to install your shower filter to insure warranty.
 Use a professional plumber for this since some showers need special adaptors to add shower filters and the warranty is wavered if you don’t use a licensed, bonded insured plumber.
-Here are a couple of good options to check out – CWR Shower Filters and RainShow’r Filters.
+Check out CWR Shower Filters for some options.

 Use a shower filter to fill the bathtub up if you want to take a bath.
-If there is no shower head filter, use a bathtub filter such as CWR Bath Filter or 3000 Crystal Ball.
-These are a great options for detoxification baths!
+If there is no shower head filter, use a bathtub filter such as CWR Bath Filter.
+This is a great option for detoxification baths!
 Make sure to follow manufacturer recommendations for use, if you continue to use the filter past its use date, it will no longer provide optimal results.

-Marilee Nelson is the president and founder of The House Doctors – Healthy Homes/Healthy Bodies – established in 1992 and a Cofounder of Branch Basics.
+Marilee Nelson is the co-founder of Branch Basics.
 She is a Board Certified Nutritionist, Medicinal Cook, Certified Bau-Biologist, Certified Bau-Biology Inspector, and materials specialist using the extremely chemically injured as the benchmark for material safety based on the premise that if you accommodate the most sensitive, then you help everyone.